AndreBaltazar8/ablac/docs/compiler-api.md

 This is a general compiler-service primitive.
 Android, WASM, MVC, UI, RPC, and packaging policy belong to libraries that construct nodes and emit sidecars, not to the frontend.
-The hosted Linux toolchain supports executable, object, static-library, and shared-library artifacts; stable exported adapters remain separate from those containers.
+The hosted Linux toolchain supports executable, object, static-library, and shared-library artifacts.
+Extension-defined WebAssembly targets additionally use the generic `module` artifact; stable exported adapters remain separate from those containers.
 See `docs/programmable-builds.md` for the ABI, target-description, and transactional build-graph roadmap.

 `compilerDefineTarget(name, llvmTriple, objectFormat, linkerFlavor, linkerEmulation, hosted, libcFree)` registers an extension-owned target for the